after-the-sunrise/cryptotrader/README.md

 * HTTP REST interface for manual interventions.

 Cryptotrader is...
 * **NOT** fully automated.
-Even though the orders are handled automatically following the trading strategies, which exchanges/products/strategies/parameters to use, how much fund to utilize, and at which timing to deposit/withdraw are all discretional.
+Even though the orders are handled automatically following the trading strategies, configurations such as which exchanges/products/strategies/parameters to use/trade, how much fund to utilize, and at which timing to deposit/withdraw are all discretional.
 * **NOT** a low-latency nor HFT trading application.
 The framework is based on a periodic timer, not event-driven.
 * **NOT** for non-programmers.
 No tutorials, user guides, nor support are available.
 Read the code to figure out how things work.
 Fork if things needs to be tweaked.
 Contributions are always welcome, but not required.
 * **NOT** stable nor backward compatible.
 The project intended for the author's quick & dirty playground implementations, therefore destructive changes could be made any time.